 Install the Requirements.

-Run the tests for Python 3.9 and create a development environment under
+From the root of the git clone, run the tests for Python 3.9 and create a development environment under

 tox -e py39 --develop